 While fish for dinner is one way to get EPA and DHA, most people don’t eat the suggested two to three servings of oily fish per week to reap the benefits of Omega-3s.
-What’s more, there are extremely few food sources, aside from fish, that naturally provide EPA and DHA.
+National survey data shows that over 2/3 (68%) of US adults, and 95% of US children do not consume enough EPA and DHA in their daily diet to meet the Dietary Guidelines for Americans recommendations.What’s more, there are extremely few food sources, aside from fish, that naturally provide EPA and DHA.
 With all the benefits that can come from fish oil, it’s no surprise that these supplements are increasing in popularity.

 What Should I Look for in a Fish Oil/Omega-3 Supplement?

-If you're looking to take just one softgel, Nature Made Ultra Omega-3 1400 mg is a unique formula that provides our highest strength dose of EPA and DHA in just one softgel, compared to less concentrated fish oil softgels – nearly 3 times the amount.
+If you're looking to take just one softgel, Nature Made Ultra Omega-3 1400 mg (1000 mg Omega-3) is a unique formula that provides our highest strength dose of EPA and DHA in just one softgel, compared to less concentrated fish oil softgels – nearly 3 times the amount.
 Each softgel provides a total of 935 mg of EPA and DHA.

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.